mahadnav/KEITHLEY-Instruments/readme.md

 ### Technical Team

-Developer: Mahad Naveed
+- Developer: Mahad Naveed
-Supervisor: Dr. Sabieh Anwar
+- Supervisor: Dr. Sabieh Anwar
-Supported by: Hammad Gardezi
+- Supported by: Hammad Gardezi

-This is a project of PHYSLAB at the Physics Department of LUMS.
+This is a project of PHYSLAB at the Physics Department of tht School of Science and Engineering, LUMS.